Vigneshwar73/LTTS_270403_MiniProject/4_TestPlanAndOutput/README.md

 ## UNIT TEST - (LOW LEVEL TEST)

-  * Each individual hardware component to be test and calibrated.
+  * Each individual hardware component to be tested and calibrated.
   * Software side program codes are tested for functionality.

 |Component|Test Type|Test conducted|Result|